‘Love and Hip Hop New York’: Amina Buddafly Not Ready To Divorce Peter Gunz, Says Yandy Smith Storyline Is Boring

 A photo posted by Amina Pankey (@aminabuddafly) on

-Now to put Amina’s comments about Yandy in context, the two do have a history of sorts and Yandy has always taken Tara’s side in the battle over Peter Gunz.
-Yandy’s friendship with Tara Wallace is the reason that Amina didn’t get an invite to Yandy and Mendeecees’ wedding and because of that, Peter ended up going to the wedding with Tara while Amina was forced to watch from home.
+Now to put Amina’s comments about Yandy in context, the two do have a history of sorts, and Yandy has always taken Tara’s side in the battle over Peter Gunz.
+Yandy’s friendship with Tara Wallace is the reason that Amina didn’t get an invite to Yandy and Mendeecees’ wedding, and because of that, Peter ended up going to the wedding with Tara while Amina was forced to watch from home.
 It makes complete sense that when asked about who she doesn’t care for on Love and Hip Hop New York, Amina Buddafly would say Yandy Smith because it’s already pretty clear that she isn’t a huge fan of Tara.

 With just a few weeks left before the Love and Hip Hop New York Season 7 reunion show, Amina Buddafly has finally popped up.
 It looks like she’s ready to challenge Peter Gunz and his decision to pursue Tara Wallace again.
-Considering that Amina moved to Los Angeles to get away from all of that love triangle drama, it looks more like Peter was trying to get back together with the woman that he thought would take him back but now that Amina has made it clear that she isn’t done with their marriage, it could throw a whole new twist into his plans to date Tara.
+Considering that Amina moved to Los Angeles to get away from all of that love triangle drama, it looks more like Peter was trying to get back together with the woman that he thought would take him back, but now that Amina has made it clear that she isn’t done with their marriage, it could throw a whole new twist into his plans to date Tara.

-[Photo by Brian Ach/Getty Images]
+[Featured Image by Brian Ach/Getty Images]